 - > Go to court to get a restraining order.
-Keep at least one copy and give copies to the police, school administrators, people at work, etc. - > Tell close family and friends that you are no longer in the relationship. - > Change your school schedule to avoid being in class with the abuser; avoid arriving at and leaving school at the same time as the abuser. - > Screen calls and/or change one's phone number to an unlisted number. - > Avoid going to locations where the abuser might look for you. - > Develop a teen dating safety plan.
+Keep at least one copy and give copies to the police, school administrators, people at work, etc. - > Tell close family and friends that she or he is no longer in the relationship. - > Change one's school schedule to avoid being in class with the abuser; avoid arriving at and leaving school at the same time as the abuser. - > Screen calls and/or change one's phone number to an unlisted number. - > Avoid going to locations where the abuser might look for him or her. - > Develop a teen dating safety plan.